-The way paint looks when it comes straight out of the tube is usually very different to how it reacts when you start painting with it.
-This is especially true with darker colours, the lighter colours such as yellow often behave much as you would expect, hence why a yellow sun always worked at school.
+The way paint looks when it comes straight out of the tube is usually very different from how it reacts when you start painting.
+This is especially true with darker colours; the lighter colours such as yellow often behave much as you would expect, hence why a yellow sun always worked at school.

 So the primary colours red, blue and yellow alone are not the whole story.
 Small amounts of other colours are hidden within each pigment – this gives each colour a colour bias.

-The colour mixing wheel is a great tool, it is handy to have one in your studio for quick reference.
+A colour mixing wheel is a great tool; it is handy to have one in your studio for quick reference.

 Remembering all the complementary colours when you are starting painting can be tricky.

-However, if you take the theory at face value you are in for hours of frustration when trying to mix the colour you want.
+However, if you take the theory at face value, you are in for hours of frustration when mixing the colour you want.

 What is colour bias?

 Every single colour has a bias towards another colour.

 A blue pigment will have either a red bias or a green bias compared to another blue pigment.